molecule/molecule.github.io/_trips/northern-lights-in-northern-sweden.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y_DkOPnNEXM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 #### Northern Lights
 We got extraordinarily lucky and saw the Northern Lights 3 nights while we were up in Abisko.
 The area is known for good weather: it's one of the driest parts of Sweden, and the lake creates a little microclimate that keeps the sky clear.
 We had nearly perfect weather while we were up there, and even got pictures of the Northern Lights on an iPhone!
+We used an app called "Nightcap" on Star settings, with no other changes and got the images you see below.

 <div class="blog-container">
 <img alt="Abisko Northern Lights" class="blog-img" src="/src/img/sweden/abisko-northern-lights.jpg">